Job Classification/Employee Reclassification

-Additionaly, a position can be reclassified up or down depending on the nature of the change in duties to a positon.
+Additionally, a position can be reclassified up or down depending on the nature of the change in duties to a positon.

-To request a position reclassification, contact your human resources liaison.
+To request a position reclassification, contact your Human Resources Liaison.

 For more information regarding reclassification, see the Reclassification Guidelines for Hiring Managers and Employees.